Diego R. Nunez

 ARGENTINA

-After the coup in March 1976, the civic-military regime in Argentina began a highly coordinated plan of political repression that employed kidnapping, torturing and often murdering people identified as enemies of the regimes.
-When the dictatorship ended in 1983 the country adopted several different measures to deal with the legacy of past violence.
+After the coup in March 1976, the civic-military regime in Argentina began a highly coordinated plan of political repression that implied kidnapping, torturing and often murdering people identified as enemies of the regimes.
+When the dictatorship ended in 1983 the country adopted several different measures to deal with their legacy of past violence.

 Fig. 2: Data concerning mass graves’ physical structure in Argentina.